wmwxwa/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/self-managed/linux-distributions/self-managed-deb.md

 - Pump Configuration File: /opt/tyk-pump/pump.conf

 #### Databases
+{{< note >}}
+**Note**

-Redis and MongoDB are not Tyk products and what we provide here are basic backup and restor instructions.
+Redis and MongoDB are not Tyk products and what we provide here are basic backup and restore instructions.
 It is advisable to consult the official documentation for Redis and MongoDB on backups.
+{{< /note >}}

 ### Redis
-https://redis.io/docs/management/persistence/
+For more detailed instructions on managing Redis backups, please refer to the official Redis documentation: https://redis.io/docs/management/persistence/

 The Redis SAVE command is used to create a backup of the current redis database.
 The SAVE command performs a synchronous save of the dataset producing a point in time snapshot of all the data inside the Redis instance, in the form of an RDB file.